Top Senate Republican opposes Obama labor nominee Perez

 The Senate Health and Labor Committee had been scheduled to vote on Perez's nomination on Wednesday.
 But Republicans invoked an obscure rule that prevents committees from meeting when the Senate is in session.

-The committee is expected to hold the vote next week, marking the second time the panel has had to reschedule the vote due to Republican maneuvers.
+The committee is expected to hold the vote on May 16, marking the second time the panel has had to reschedule the vote due to Republican maneuvers.
 Although Obama's Democrats control the Senate 55-45, they would need 60 votes to clear a procedural roadblock.

 "He's enormously qualified and there has not been a case made that is not political and partisan against his nomination, and we hope and expect the Senate will move forward," spokesman Jay Carney told reporters.